isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    |                                                    |                | leased to another client, this     |
    |                                                    |                | counter is increased by 1.         |
    +----------------------------------------------------+----------------+------------------------------------+

+Dropped incoming packets can be counted in the ``pkt4-receive-drop`` and a second counter detailing the drop cause:
+- ``pkt4-service-disabled`` - DHCP service is disabled
+- ``pkt4-parse-failed`` - packet parsing raised a fatal error

 .. note::